 What is a physician’s loan?

 A physician’s loan is a loan provided by banks and other lending institutions to physicians for updates, big purchases, and working capital.
 Those physicians with high cash flow within their medical business will most likely be eligible for an unsecured physician loan.
-Other physicians may be eligible for secure physician loans where they put up person or business assets to secure the loan.
-Assets commonly used include; real estate, receivable invoices, equipment and supplies.
+Other physicians may be eligible for secure physician loans where they put up personal or business assets to secure the loan.
+Assets commonly used include; real estate, receivable invoices, equipment, and supplies.